-The Spirit prompted Saul to do this as an expression of deep humility.
+119 The Holy Spirit stripped off Saul's clothing as an expression of deep humility.
 Saul would not humble himself before God, and so God will find a way to humble him.
 It is unlikely, though possible, that Saul stripped himself bare.
 The Hebrew word for naked can mean that a person has just stripped themselves down to their undergarments.
 Probably, Saul took off all of his royal robes that said "prestige" and "royalty," and laid himself out before the Lord in his plain linen undergarments.
-It was a way for the Lord to say, "You really aren't a king any more, Saul.
+It was a way for the Lord to say, "You really aren't a king anymore, Saul.
 I've stripped you of your royal glory."